 Therefore, I could not really be bothered.
 I figured I’d have a chat with him later and find out what happened.
 The only reason I did end up turning around was because I heard something unusually absurd:

 “What kind of stupid stapling job is that?
-Do it again.”
-The senior banker looming over Amit then proceeded to slam what sounded like a large dumbbell on my poor friend’s desk and walked away.
-A 70-slide presentation can get heavy.
+Do it again,” said a senior banker looming over Amit.
+The intimidating then proceeded to slam what sounded like a large dumbbell on my poor friend’s desk and walked away.
+A 70-slide presentation can be heavy.

 Amit had done the unthinkable.
 He had stapled the presentation horizontally, allegedly making it difficult to neatly flip through the pages during a sit-down session.
 God Forbid one of us would make a client’s life difficult!
 It was our religious mission in life to make the contemplation of deals as smooth and easy as possible for our precious clients in order for us to get a mandate quickly and efficiently.
 And as a result see lots of big numbers enter our bank accounts.
 So was the senior banker’s wise thinking.

-Apologies to my sexually inclined readership but I refer not of matters relating or pertaining to the anus.
-Rather I allude to those individuals characterised by meticulous neatness.
+Apologies to my sexually inclined readership but I refer not of matters relating to the anus, here.
+Rather, I allude to those individuals characterised by meticulous neatness.
 It happens to most ibankers with the passing of time.
 They become fixated on particular ways of doing things, from the size and style of a font they choose, to the way they sign off on e-mails and even, I’m absolutely serious, the way they like presentations to be stapled together.

 Some ibankers take their stapling very seriously.
 So before you hand over a stapled set of documents to your seniors be sure you’ve done it properly.